 E-mails continue to pour in from the many people all over the world that Icke has convinced that “Rothschild Zionists” are behind many of the world’s ills.

 Icke is a modern-day antisemitic hate preacher who uses social media, his books and his stage performances to incite hatred towards Jewish people by repeating centuries-old libels, as well as the same conspiracy myths that were used by Nazi Germany to justify the Holocaust.
 His appearance at the O2 Apollo in Manchester was the only UK appearance of his international tour.
-Not only did the O2 Apollo allow Icke to address their packed venue for twelve hours, they profited from it.
-Campaign Against Antisemitism has written to Manchester City Council asking that they fine the venue an amount in excess of the profits from the evening and impose licence conditions so that this does not happen again.
+Not only did the O2 Apollo allow Icke to address their packed venue for twelve hours,

 You may wish to contact O2’s Chief Executive, Mark Evans, at email@example.com to let him know how you feel about the decision by the O2 Apollo, which O2 sponsors, to host a modern-day antisemitic hate preacher to address a sell-out audience for twelve hours.
 You may also want to contact Manchester City Council’s Licensing Unit at firstname.lastname@example.org setting out how you feel about the venue hosting speakers of this nature.